Reopening Covid-19 Update

 - Hand sanitizer is available in an automatic no-touch dispenser in our vestibule.

-- Unfortunately, we have needed to remove our communal seating area in the dining room so we can no longer serve tea and coffee for a welcome chat, but we will offer homemade goodies sent to your room after we’ve shown you to your door.
-Tea and coffee facilities are available in the room.
+- Unfortunately, we have needed to remove our communal seating area in the dining room so we can no longer serve tea and coffee for a welcome chat.
+Tea and coffee is still in the room.

 - We will still offer to help with luggage if needed; we will wear disposable gloves when handling your bags and suitcases.